alleneko/kirino-scraper/README.md

 # Kirino Scraper

-Kirino Scraper is a CLI anime figure scraper that scrapes Solaris Japan from an spreadsheet list.
+Kirino Scraper is a CLI anime figure scraper that scrapes websites from a spreadsheet list.

 pre-reqs:
 	selenium